Zach McKinstry Player Props: Tigers vs. Royals

 Zach McKinstry At The Plate

-- In 7.1% of his games this year, he has hit a home run, and 2% of his trips to the plate.
+- He has hit a long ball in 6.9% of his games this year, and 2% of his chances at the plate.

-- McKinstry has picked up an RBI in 19.0% of his games this season, with two or more RBI in 6.0% of his games.
-He has also produced three or more runs in one contest.
+- McKinstry has an RBI in 16 of 87 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 34 games this year (40.5%), including multiple runs in three games.
+- He has scored a run in 35 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.